Killed Vaccines Work By Stimulating

 Q: Are killed vaccines safe for pregnant women and immunocompromised individuals?

 A: Generally, yes.
-Killed vaccines are considered safer for these populations than live attenuated vaccines because they pose no risk of infection.
-However, it's always best to consult with a healthcare professional before receiving any vaccine.
+Now, killed vaccines are considered safer for these populations than live attenuated vaccines because they pose no risk of infection.
+That said, it's always best to consult with a healthcare professional before receiving any vaccine.

 Q: How long does immunity last after receiving a killed vaccine?